 1. Data analysis at the speed of thought

-3. Smoothly integrates with popular programming languages
+3. Integrate with programming languages

 4. Mobile-Ready Dashboard

 Analyzing data on the go has never been easier until the arrival of Tableau.
-This mobile-friendly BI tool allows you to view spreadsheets and data reports across all devices such as smartphones, tablets, or laptops.
+This mobile-friendly BI tool allows you to view spreadsheets and data reports across all smartphones, tablets, or laptops.
 The best part is that you don’t have to do anything to make your dashboards mobile-friendly.
 It automatically understands on what device you are accessing the data reports and makes adjustments accordingly.
 Conclusion (Tableau is not just another BI tool)